State: Detroit-area paramedic misled doc about ‘dead’ woman

 The state also has suspended the license of another firefighter/paramedic, Scott Rickard.
 A hearing for the men is scheduled for Tuesday.

 Beauchamp, meanwhile, remains in critical condition at a hospital.
+The family’s attorney, Geoffrey Fieger, said only her brain stem is functioning.

+“This appears be one of the worst cases of gross negligence that I’ve ever encountered,” Fieger said Thursday.
+“She wasn’t dying or near death.
+Had they got her to the hospital none of this would have happened.”

 Follow Ed White at http://twitter.com/edwritez